-For nearly 20 years, The Citadel has collaborated with advocacy groups and ageniecs who serve adults with disabilities to sponsor the Halloween and Valentines Buddy Dance.
-February 10th marked the annual Valentines Buddy Dance at The Citadel.
-One of the cadet's favorite service traditions, over 100 cadets hosted more than 200 community guest with disabilities.
+For nearly 20 years, The Citadel has collaborated with advocacy groups and ageniecs who serve adults with disabilities to sponsor the Halloween and Valentine's Buddy Dances.
+February 10th marked the annual Valentine's Buddy Dance at The Citadel.
+Over 100 cadets hosted more than 200 community guest with disabilities.
 Leadership, collaboration, and sponsorship were provided by The Krause Center, HESS department, The Disability Board of Charleston, College of Charleston Best Buddies, and Booz Allen Hamilton.
 Cadets who come to serve and support others find that they themselves learn a lot from our guests.
-Whether it is cured of their fear of dancing or being exposed to the inspirational enthusiasm of our diverse visitorsm the volunteers for this dance rate this among their favorite and most educational service opportunities.
+Many of them are cured of their fear of dancing or being exposed to the inspirational enthusiasm of our diverse visitors.
+The volunteers for this dance rate this among their favorite and most educational service opportunities.

 Martin Luther King Jr. Day of Service College Collaboration

 Students from The Citadel, Charleston Southern Universtiy, College of Charleston, and University of South Carolina Beaufort join forces for the annual Martin Luther King Jr. Day of Service.
-27 volunteers spent the morning at Charleston Development Academy.
-After an introduction from Dr. Houghton and a tour of the school, the volunteers were busy cleaning up around the school and clearing the backyard for a school garden.
+After an introduction from Dr. Houghton and a tour of Charleston Development Academy, 27 volunteers were busy cleaning up around the school and clearing the backyard for a school garden.
 17 volunteers spent the morning at Pet Helpers Adoption Center.
 The volunteers were put to work cleaning pet supplies and organizing.
 The reorganizing inside the shelter will allow more space to house and care for the animals.
 7 volunteers spent the morning volunteering with Sea Island Habitat for Humanity.
 The volunteers were able to dig three foundations in the Laurel Oak Neighohood.
 31 volunteers spent the afternoon at The Ronald McDonald House.
 The RMH needed help organizing supplies to better assist families staying in the house.